Limitations in Power BI Paginated Reports and Their Workarounds

 Infographic that show the Report Builder

 Then, click on the individual textboxes, and their names will be shown in the Properties menu on the right side.
 Change the names of the textboxes from here.
-There is a limitation as to what characters can be used for the textbox naming.
+There is a limitation on what characters can be used for the textbox naming.
 You can only use alphabets, numbers, and underscores.

 Also, click on the sub-total and total textboxes and change their names accordingly.